wangzey5/TwoSix_Spring25/INSTALL.md

   --out=/mnt/research/TwoSix/data/comments.json
 ```

-As the comments.json you have just extracted is very messy and unclean, we first extract a .csv out of the .json file by running extract_csv.py:
+As the comments.json file you have just extracted is very messy and unclean, we first extract a .csv out of the .json file by running extract_csv.py:
 [Make sure you are in the TwoSix_Spring25 repository. 'cd /your_path/TwoSix_Spring25']

 ```bash